favicon

 The Certificate IV in Disability represents the responsibilities of professionals working across various community environments and clients’ residences.
 These workers deliver training and assistance in a manner that fosters independence, self-sufficiency, community engagement, and overall well-being for individuals with disabilities.
 They advocate for a person-centered approach, operate with minimal supervision, and may even supervise or coordinate a small team.

-To obtain the Certificate IV in Disability, candidates must fulfill a minimum of 120 hours of vocational placement as outlined in the training package guidelines.
+To obtain the Certificate IV in Disability support, candidates must fulfill a minimum of 120 hours of vocational placement as outlined in the training package guidelines.

 Check Eligibility